authzed/workshops/mcp-assisted-authorization/1-setup.md

 Typical workflow:

 ```
-Ask AuthZed for a pattern
+1. Ask AuthZed for a pattern
-Build/test it locally with SpiceDB
+2. Build/test it locally with SpiceDB
-Export to file when done
+3. Export to file when done
+4. ??? (maybe deploy to AuthZed Cloud?)
+5. PROFIT
 ```

 ## Completion Milestone: Part 1